What Is a 402 Sentence Reduction?

 RESTORING YOUR RIGHTS.
 Some civil rights are taken away when you’re been convicted of certain crimes, and lowering the level of offense may restore those rights.

 Do I Qualify for a 402 Sentence Reduction?

 All offenses are eligible for a 402 sentence reduction (except for certain sexual and kidnapping offenses), but the judge has to agree to it.
 The level can either be reduced at the time of sentencing (usually as a result of a bargain with the prosecutor), or afterwards.
-To be eligible for reduction after sentencing, you must have been given probation and successfully completed that probation.
+To be eligible for reduction after sentencing, you must have been given probation or parole and successfully completed that probation or parole.
 If you’re unsure whether you qualify, you can contact me and I will be glad to look up your case and talk to you about it.

 How Do I Get a 402 Sentence Reduction?

 As discussed above, 402 reductions that happen at the time of sentencing are usually based on bargains with the prosecutor.
 To request a reduction after sentencing, you must file a motion with the court and with the prosecutor.
 The prosecutor will attempt to contact any victims in the case, and either the victims or the prosecutor may object to your request and ask for a hearing.
 It’s your job to convince the judge that the reduction is “in the interests of justice.”
 Obviously, it’s good to have an attorney help you with the process.